Riemann-Hilbert approach to a generalized sine kernel and applications: Applications to truncated Wiener--Hopf operators

 \subsection{The Akhiezer--Kac formula}

-Our study of the generalized sine kernel allows us to recover the Akhiezer--Kac formula describing the large $x$ behavior of Fredholm determinants of truncated Wiener--Hopf operators: \begin{theorem}[Akhiezer--Kac \cite{AchiezerKacFormulaforTruncatedWienerHopf,KacAcheizerTruncatedWienerHopf}] Let $I+K$ be a truncated Wiener--Hopf operator as above and such that \begin{itemize} \item $F$ is analytic in an open neighborhood U of $\R$ ; \item $F$ goes sufficiently fast to 0 at $\pm \infty$ ; \item $1+F\pa{\xi}$ does not vanish on $U$. \end{itemize} Then
+Our study of the generalised sine kernel allows us to recover the Akhiezer--Kac formula describing the large $x$ behaviour of Fredholm determinants of truncated Wiener--Hopf operators: \begin{theorem}[Akhiezer--Kac \cite{AchiezerKacFormulaforTruncatedWienerHopf,KacAcheizerTruncatedWienerHopf}] Let $I+K$ be a truncated Wiener--Hopf operator as above and such that \begin{itemize} \item $F$ is analytic in an open neighbourhood U of $\R$ ; \item $F$ goes sufficiently fast to 0 at $\pm \infty$ ; \item $1+F\pa{\xi}$ does not vanish on $U$. \end{itemize} Then

 in which

 \end{theorem}